 - Visiting the city and its highlights is best done with a qualified guide.
 There are lot’s of day tours that can be booked, where a guide takes you for a half or full day to Joburg’s most interesting activities.
 The guide will explain all and transport is arranged.
 I really recommend this for making the most of your visit to Johannesburg

 Disclosure: Some of the above links are affiliate links.
 We will earn a small percentage of the sale if you purchase through them at absolutely NO extra cost to you!
 This helps us keep our site going, so thank you for your support.

 Day Tours in Johannesburg

 If you would be interested in visiting the city, we would highly recommend taking a tour with a qualified guide.
 They will take you around to the most important sights and will supply you with lots of interesting facts and history about Johannesburg.
-For more information do contact us here for some great deals.
+There are also many other things to do in and around Johannesburg, like visiting Pilanesburg or Cradle of Humankind.
+For more information, please fill out the contact form below: